Georgia Teeth Whitening - Background

 The FDA regulates teeth-whitening products as cosmetics, meaning that anyone is permitted to purchase them and apply them to their own teeth without a prescription and without supervision or instruction.
 The American Dental Association states that the most common side effects are temporary tooth sensitivity or gum irritation, and at least one study has concluded that orange juice is more damaging to tooth enamel than are common teeth-whitening products.
 More importantly, whatever minimal risks teeth-whitening carries are the same whether a customer applies a product to their teeth at home, at a salon or at a shopping mall.

 As teeth-whitening services have become widespread, the price has dropped, much to the displeasure of licensed dentists.
-In fact, teeth whitening done at spas, salons, and other retail locations often costs less than 25 percent of what a dentist would charge.
+In fact, teeth whitening done at spas, salons and other retail locations often costs less than 25 percent of what a dentist would charge.
 That in turn has sparked a backlash from dentists, who are increasingly turning to occupational-licensing boards to outlaw this honest competition.

 Dental-Industry Insiders Stifle Their Competition

-Dentists have pushed for laws and regulations that ban anyone else from offering the service.
+Dentists have pushed for laws and regulations that ban anyone else from offering teeth whitening.
 With non-dentist teeth-whitening businesses charging $150 or less for similar services, dentists are feeling the pinch, and state dental associations have lobbied hard to shut down their low-cost competitors.
 In response, dental boards in several states—including Georgia—have outlawed teeth-whitening services by non-dentists.
 As the Institute for Justice documented in its 2013 report “White Out,” since 2005, at least 14 states have changed their laws or regulations to exclude all but licensed dentists, hygienists or dental assistants from offering teeth-whitening services.
 At least 25 state dental boards have ordered teeth-whitening businesses to shut down, including Georgia’s Dental Board.

 The Georgia Dental Board is one of the latest state boards to crack down on teeth-whitening by non-dentists.
 As is typical of such boards, Georgia’s Board is made up primarily of practicing dentists; eight of the ten currently filled positions on the Board are held by dentists.
 According to the Board, “altering the shade of teeth, such as is done by current whitening techniques is the practice of dentistry.”
-The Board has declared that “facilities that do not have a dentist performing and supervising the services would be charge with the unlicensed practice of dentistry, which is a felony in this state.”
-Shockingly, the unlawful practice of dentistry is punishable by two to five years imprisonment, a fine of $500 per customer, or both.
+The Board has declared that “facilities that do not have a dentist performing and supervising the services would be charged with the unlicensed practice of dentistry, which is a felony in this state.”
+Shockingly, the unlawful practice of dentistry is punishable by two to five years imprisonment, a fine of $500 per customer or both.

-Trisha Eck’s American Dream—and Her Dental Board Nightmare
+Christina Collins' American Dream—and Her Dental Board Nightmare

 Legal Challenge: The Constitutional Right to Earn an Honest Living